 He has published a number of self-help packages addressing depression, bulimia and anxiety - details of which are available at www.calipso.co.uk.

-He has written and supports two websites www.livinglifetothefull.com and www.fiveareas.com for users and practitioners respectively.
+He has written and supports two websites Living Life to the Full www.llttf.com/ and www.fiveareas.com for users and practitioners respectively.
 Living Life to the Full is a free online life skills site identified as one of the top 4 mental health portals by the Times newspaper (November 11th 2006)

 Research interests focus on Cognitive Behaviour Therapy (CBT) and in particular in looking at ways of disseminating this approach more widely to non-CBT specialists.
 This has included the development and evaluation of a jargon-free CBT model (the so-called five areas approach) and linked training courses SPIRIT (Structured Psychosocial InteRventions In Teams) project in secondary care and the START project (Self-help training access resource team) in primary care.
 Linked to this, he has developed a series of training CD ROMs and online packages aimed at helping train health care practitioners in the detection and treatment of common mental disorders.

 His main focus is on the evaluation of a series of written (Overcoming Depression and Overcoming Anxiety) and computerised (Overcoming Depression and Overcoming Bulimia) self-help packages for use by patients experiencing common mental health disorders.
 This includes a CSO funded randomised controlled trial of written Cognitive Behaviour Therapy self-help materials, two MRC-funded Brain Sciences Platform studies examining the treatment of bulimia in adolescents online and medically unexplained symptoms in neurology clinics, a current large HTA funded project examining CBT for treatment resistant depression in primary care, and current randomised controlled evaluations of the effectiveness of the Living Life to the Full, Overcoming anorexia and Overcoming bulimia websites.